Interlibrary Loan Instructions for Research Assistants

 • It may be necessary for the faculty to purchase a copy of the article from the publisher's website, using their research funds.

-• This ILL service cannot guarantee that the article's contextual appearance would resemble a printed version, i.e., with separated and numbered pages.
-Sometimes, due to licenses, distribution policies, publishing timelines, and embargoes, the only format that may be exist at ILL libraries at a particular time is an HTML / dot-com format, or a transcribed, non-paginated text.
+• "Print" version of online articles: This ILL service cannot guarantee that the received article's contextual appearance would resemble a printed version, i.e., with separated and numbered pages.
+Sometimes, due to licenses, distribution policies, publishing timelines, embargoes and even ceased printed formats, the only format that may be exist at ILL libraries is a non-paginated text.

-• This ILL service cannot obtain a copy of an article in a format that does not exist at the time of the request, or may never exist.
+• This ILL service cannot obtain a copy of an article in a format that does not exist at the time of the request.

 • Chances of a successful ILL clues?: